sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 ### Prerequisites

 Before any OAuth 2.0 token requests can be initiated, a Client ID and secret are necessary.
 As an `ORG_ADMIN`, browse to your API Management Admin Page at `https://{tenant}.identitynow.com/ui/admin/#admin:global:security:apimanagementpanel` and create an API client with the appropriate grant types for your use case.
-If you are not an admin of your org, you can ask an admin to create this for you.
-Be sure to save your `Client Secret` somewhere secure, as you will not be able to view or change it later.
+If you are not an admin of your org, ask an admin to create this for you.
+Save your `Client Secret` somewhere secure because you will not be able to view or change it later.

 ### OAuth 2.0 Token Request

-When authenticating to IdentityNow, the OAuth 2.0 token endpoint resides on the IdentityNow API Gateway at:
+When authenticating to IdentityNow, the OAuth 2.0 token endpoint resides on the IdentityNow API Gateway at the following URL:

 ```Text
 POST https://{tenant}.api.identitynow.com/oauth/token
 ```

-How you call this endpoint to get your token depends largely on the OAuth 2.0 flow and grant type you wish to implement.
+How you call this endpoint to get your token depends largely on the OAuth 2.0 flow and grant type you want to implement.
 The details for each grant type within IdentityNow are described in the following sections.

 ### Authorization Code Grant Flow

 Further Reading: [https://oauth.net/2/grant-types/authorization-code/](https://oauth.net/2/grant-types/authorization-code/)

-This grant type is used by clients to exchange an authorization code for an `access_token`.
-This is mainly used for web apps as there is a login into IdentityNow, with a subsequent redirect back to the web app / client.
+Clients use this grant type to exchange an authorization code for an `access_token`.
+This is mainly used for web apps because there is a login into IdentityNow with a subsequent redirect back to the web app or client.

 The OAuth 2.0 client you are using must have `AUTHORIZATION_CODE` as one of its grant types.
 The redirect URLs must also match the list in the client as well: